kyungjae-lee/engineers-notebook/operating-systems/file-management.md

   * In other words, as a user, you don't care how many blocks you are dealing with behind the scenes.
 You just deal with "files".

 * But, I/O is done at a lower level, on a block bases.
-* i.e., A physical file is composed fo a sequence of physical blocks on a device.
+* i.e., A physical file is composed of a sequence of physical blocks on a device.
 * File management requires the ability to
   * Allocate files to free blocks in secondary storage
   * Manage the free storage